Rianto-RNT/rnt-computer-app/README.md

 # Acknowledgement

 * This project is part of the online course I've taken at Udemy.
-Thanks to Brad Traversy for creating this awesome course!
-Link to the course: [Node.js API Masterclass With Express & MongoDB](https://www.udemy.com/course/nodejs-api-masterclass)
+Thanks to Ryan Dhungel for creating this awesome course!
+Link to the course: [React Redux Ecommerce - Master MERN Stack Web Development](https://www.udemy.com/course/react-redux-ecommerce/)